percona/pmm-doc/docs/dbaas/setting-up.md

     eksctl create cluster --write-kubeconfig --name=your-cluster-name --zones=us-west-2a,us-west-2b --kubeconfig <PATH_TO_KUBECONFIG>
     ```
 2. Copy the resulting kubeconfig and follow these instructions to [register a Kubernetes cluster to PMM](../dbaas/get-started.md#add-a-kubernetes-cluster).

-    !!! note alert alert-primary ""
-        If possible, the connection details will show the cluster's external IP (not possible with minikube).

 ### Google GKE